Virginia has laws controlling the conduct of drivers and passengers involved in traffic accidents.

-According to Virginia Code § 46.2-894, all drivers involved in automobile accidents have four responsibilities:
+According to Virginia Code § 46.2-894, all drivers involved in automobile accidents have three general responsibilities:

 - Stop as close to the scene of the accident as possible without obstructing traffic;

 - Provide reasonable medical assistance to any injured person;